-So you’ve found the perfect location for your next (or perhaps first) store, your lease is being negotiated and it won’t be long until you receive the keys.
-The next step is thinking about how you’re going to fit-out your store, how it’s going to look, and which partners you’ll engage to help your vision become a reality.
+So you’ve found the perfect location for your next (or perhaps first) store.
+Your lease is being negotiated and it won’t be long until you receive the keys.
+The next step is thinking about how you’re going to fit-out your store.
+How it’s going to look?
+Which partners you’ll engage to help your vision become a reality.
 Though quite a daunting task, it really needn’t be.
-It’s all too easy to find just another shop fitter who can deliver just another store, but our handy guide will help you deliver a stand-out store (a must in today’s retail environment) and find the perfect fit-out partner.
+It’s all too easy to find just another shop fitter who can deliver just another store.
+But, our handy guide will help you deliver a stand-out store (a must in today’s retail environment) and find the perfect fit-out partner.

 2. Partner with a fit-out company who share your brand ethos and goals